mtimkovich/braacket-bulk-add/README.md

 node braacket-bulk-add.js FILE
 ```

-Where `FILE` is a newline-separated list of Challonge URLs.
+Where `FILE` is a newline-separated list of tournament URLs.

 ### challonge-tourneys.js